 Certified Intentional Peer Support Specialist (CIPSS)

-The Maine Department of Health and Human Services Office of Behavioral Health (DHHS/OBH) worked for several years with consumers from throughout Maine to create the State of Maine’s Intentional Peer Support (IPS) training program.
-On behalf of SAMHS, the USM Muskie School of Public Service, Center for Learning (CFL) provides administrative support for the certification program (CIPSS).
+The Maine Department of Health and Human Services Office of Behavioral Health (DHHS/OBH) (formerly SAMHS) worked for several years with consumers from throughout Maine to create the State of Maine’s Intentional Peer Support (IPS) training program.
+On behalf of OBH, the USM Muskie School of Public Service, Center for Learning (CFL) provides administrative support for the certification program (CIPSS).

 Intentional Peer Support is a philosophy based on four tasks used to develop and maintain relationships.
 Relationships enable thinking about help in a new way.
 Rather than focusing on problem-solving and looking at what people don’t want in their lives, peer support challenges individuals to discover their hopes and dreams.
 People in peer relationships learn and grow together.